nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

             ├── 030          # a directory named with the same experiment number, i.e. 030

 Nest folder includes all vertically interpolated archive data files from the horizontally interpolated files in outer region directory (i.e. NMOa0.08/subregion/010/).

+# The NEMO grid

+The daily product of Operational Mercator global ocean analysis and forecast system with NEMO ocean model (at 1/12 degree) starts on December 27, 2006.
+The model is used here as outer model including daily files of temperature, salinity, currents, sea level, mixed layer depth and ice parameters.
+The global ocean output files are represented on 1/12 degree horizontal resolution (no staggered grid) with regular longitude/latitude equirectangular projection.
+The output files cover 50 vertical levels ranging from 0 to 5500 meters.

+The NEMO horizontal mesh on T-cell are converted to [ab] archive files using the coordinate netcdf files provided by MERCATOR.